The Home of Harvard Softball

 Recently, a fence was constructed around the field, dugouts were added and trees were planted to line the outfield fence.
 In addition, the outfield was leveled and several thousand pounds of top dressing were added to the clay.
 Since the 2004-2005 season, new renovations to the field included permanent brick dugouts, storage and a press box.

-In 1994, batting cages were built next to Soldiers Field for use by the softball and baseball teams.
+In 2018, the Kaplan Family Hitting Pavillion was built next to Soldiers Field for use by the softball and baseball teams.